luigidamico100/count-coins/README.md

 # Count coins project

 This is a little project made for Aulab class.
+The models developed in this project are not optimized and they may perform poorly.
+The aims of the project are others.

 # Description